ibm-cloud-docs/billing-usage/enterprise-usage.md

 # Viewing usage in an enterprise
 {: #enterprise-usage}

-You can track the costs of resources from accounts in your {{site.data.keyword.Bluemix}} enterprise by viewing their usage.
+You can track resource and support costs from accounts in your {{site.data.keyword.Bluemix}} enterprise by viewing their usage.
 The accounts and account groups that you can view usage for depends on your assigned access.
 {: shortdesc}

 {{site.data.keyword.Bluemix_notm}} enterprises enable you to centrally manage multiple {{site.data.keyword.Bluemix_notm}} accounts.
 As an enterprise user, you can keep an eye on resource usage and the associated costs for any account in the enterprise.
 See [What is an enterprise?](/docs/account?topic=account-enterprise) for more information.